 Tickets & visitor tips

-As well as a ticket, you might want to buy an English guide and map, too.
-The crypt has no significant information displays inside (though it’s been a while since I visited), just the names of the dead inscribed next to their coffin or on a stone board on a wall.
+Inside, you might want to buy an English guide and map.
+The crypt has no significant information displays (though it’s been a while since I visited), just the names of the dead inscribed next to their coffin or on a stone board on a wall.

-The Kaiserquartett string ensemble, for example, often holds advent performances there.
-The same church also made an appearance in one of the more famous movies to be filmed in Vienna: The Third Man.
+Incidentally, the aboveground exterior of the church/crypt made an appearance in one of the more famous movies to be filmed in Vienna: The Third Man.
+The Kaiserquartett string ensemble often holds advent performances in the church as well.

-If the crypt experience leaves you in need of a sit down, the Neuer Markt square outside has a branch of Konditorei Oberlaa on it: one of my preferred destinations for coffee in the centre (sit upstairs in the new glassed wing).
+If the crypt experience leaves you in need of a sit down, the Neuer Markt square outside has a branch of Konditorei Oberlaa on it: one of my preferred destinations for coffee in the centre because the service is exceptionally friendly.
+Sit upstairs in the glassed wing.

 How to find the crypt